abdominal muscle

 How to do it?

 Do sit-ups the right way to keep them safe.
 Rather than placing the hands behind the head, cross them in front of you or slide them along the thighs to the knee. flexed the knees at a 45 degree angle.
 For this exercise, you have to Lie on the back with flexed knees & the feet anchored.
 Tuck the chin towards the chest to lengthen the back of the neck.
 Interlace the fingers at the base of the skull, cross the arms with the hands on opposite shoulders, or place the palms down alongside your body.
-Breath out as you lift the upper limb toward the thighs.
-Breath in as you slowly lower by self back down to the ground.
+Breathe out as you lift the upper limb toward the thighs.
+Breath in as you slowly lower yourself back down to the ground.

-squats
+Wall squats

 How to do it?